A peek into the beautiful low poly level design, a sketch of the game’s intro, and more.

 The problem

 I have created a few games already.
-And every time after a certain amount of work, I get the need in my game to automate going from scene to scene.
+And every time after a certain time into the development process, I get the need in my game to automate going from scene to scene.
 Most of the times I create a data object somewhere to record what level is tied to what scene (file), and then use a manager of some kind to load this level on demand.
 This manager also knows a bit about menu’s and other places so it can direct you there.
-But it needs to fully unload the current scene to get you there.
+But it is based around ‘one scene life at any time’ and thus needs to fully unload the current scene and then load the next one.

 And if this isn’t enough, I tend to get into re-usability issues very quickly.
 I want some objects, like the UI, on all scenes of a specific type.
 For instance, levels need the level UI.
 Or I want a Debug UI to load and be always available.
 Or I want a loading screen to be visible while unloading the old scene and loading the new scene.
 And like I said, scenes fully unload at the end.
 So I don’t want these specific UI elements to unload.
-And yes I know this can be manually solved in Unity.
-But then you have to account for certain objects being around after the lifetime of a scene and not keeping ties to the (then unloaded) scene and cause problems… so in the end you need to manage this (proper tying and untying) anyway, so why not make that everything can be loaded/unloaded on demand?
+And yes I know this can be manually solved in Unity with a ‘do not destroy’ hack.
+But then you have to account for certain objects being around after the lifetime of a scene and not keeping ties to the (then unloaded) scene and cause problems… so in the end you need to manage this (proper tying and untying) anyway, so why not use proper patterns and structures that make that everything can be loaded/unloaded on demand?

 The promise